 All 4-H members must follow the health guidelines of the Illinois Department of Agriculture Bureau of Animal Health and Welfare when exhibiting any livestock at county and state fairs in Illinois.
 Those guidelines are updated annually.
-The 2022 guidelines will be found online @ https://4h.extension.illinois.edu/programs/animal-sciences/livestock-issues once they become available.
+The 2023 guidelines will be found online here: